How to Check if Your Windows 11 Device is LE Audio Ready

 In the Settings window, look for Bluetooth & devices in the left-hand sidebar and click on it.
 If you’re on an older version of Windows 11, it might just say “Devices.”

-Now, scroll down within the “Devices” window until you find a section related to your device settings.
-The key thing you’re hunting for is a toggle switch labeled Use LE Audio when available.
+Now, scroll down in the “Devices” window until you find settings for your device.
+You’re looking for a toggle switch labeled Use LE Audio when available.

 The Bottom Line